Semla: Sweden/Finland/Estonia

 Today, the Swedish-Finnish semla consists of a cardamom-spiced wheat bun which has its top cut off, and is then filled with a mix of milk and almond paste, topped with whipped cream.
 The cut-off top serves as a lid and is dusted with powdered sugar.
 Today it is often eaten on its own, with coffee or tea.
 Some prefer to eat it in a bowl of hot milk.

 In Finland, the bun is often filled with strawberry or raspberry jam instead of almond paste, and bakeries in Finland usually offer both versions.
 (Many bakeries distinguish between the two by decorating the traditional bun with almonds on top, whereas the jam-filled version has powdered sugar on top).
 Opinions on which of the two is the "correct" filling are divided, and it is a common topic of contention (similar to e.g. the matter of pineapple on pizza, i.e. usually not taken too seriously).
 In Finland-Swedish, semla means a plain wheat bun, used for bread and butter, and not a sweet bun.

-At some point Swedes grew tired of the strict observance of Lent, added cream and almond paste to the mix and started eating semla every Tuesday between Shrove Tuesday and Easter.
+As a result of the Protestant Reformation with a decline in strict observances of Lent, Swedes began to add cream and almond paste to the mix and started eating semla every Tuesday between Shrove Tuesday and Easter.
 Every year, at around the same time that the Swedish bakeries fill with semlor, local newspapers start to fill with semla taste tests.
 Panels of 'experts' dissect and inspect tables full of semlor to find the best in town.

 Some bakeries have created alternative forms of the pastry, such as the "semmelwrap" formed as a wrap rather than the traditional bun, while others have added e.g. chocolate, marzipan, or pistachios to the recipe.

 In Finland and Estonia the traditional dessert predates Christian influences.
 Laskiaissunnuntai and laskiaistiistai, both days included in laskiainen, were festivals when children and youth would go sledding or downhill sliding on a hill or a slope to determine how the crop would yield in the coming year.
 Those who slid the farthest were going to get the best crop.
 Hence the festival is named after the act of sliding or sledding downhill, laskea.
 Nowadays laskiainen has been integrated into Christian customs as the beginning of lent before Easter.

 In Estonia, vastlakukkel is often a cardamom-spiced wheat bun with whipped cream only or with jam or marzipan filling added.
 Similarly to Finland, vastlad or vastlapäev (Shrove Tuesday) involves sledding.
 Estonians believed that the one with the longest slide would have the best flax crop yield – specifically the longer the crop, the longer fiber which would mean a higher quality linen textile could be produced.